bmaxdk/graphSLAM/README.md

 ## RTAB-Map (Real-Time Appeaarance-Based Mapping)
 Appaarance-Based SLAM means that the alogrithm uses data collected from vision sensors to localize the robot and map the environment.
 In this methods, a process called loop closure that is used to determine whether the robot has seen a location before.

+Loop closure is the process of finding a match between the current and previously visitd locations in SLAM.
+There are two types of loop closure detection: local and global.

+Local: Many probabilistic SLAM methods use local loop closure detection where matches are found between a new observation and a limited map region.
+The size and location of this limited map region is determined by the uncertainty associated with the robot's position.

+Global: A new  location is compared with previously viewed locations.
+If no match is found the new location is added to memory.